Creating a Review Board Site¶

 Once you have answered all the questions and completed the installation, you’ll need to change some directory permissions and install your web server configuration files.

-Review Board expects to be able to write to
+Review Board expects to be able to write to the following directories and their subdirectories:

 Since Review Board is run by your web server, these directories and all subdirectories and files must be writable by the user your web server runs as.